x157/x157.github.io/UE5/LyraStarterGame/index.md

 Don't start from scratch!
 Start from Lyra.

 Epic suggests that you **start your new game based on Lyra**.

-Michael Noland, an architect of Lyra, says the intent is for us to think of Lyra like engine code.
+They say the intent is for us to think of Lyra like engine code.
-That is, use it as a base, try to **not modify it** as much as possible, and build our new games on top of it.
+That is, use it as a base and build our new games on top of it.

-The cost to us is simply to learn how they've put things together, and how to extend the framework Epic has given us.
+The cost to us is simply to learn how they configured the game and how to extend the framework they have built.

 [Pros and Cons](./Pros-and-Cons) discusses why you may or may not want to use Lyra yourself.
 There are legitimate reasons both to use and to not use Lyra depending on your circumstances.

 There are multiple viable ways to base your game on Lyra.
-Several viable options, including my preferred option, are documented here:
+Some options are discussed here:

 [Extending Lyra: Development Considerations](./Development-Considerations)